otcova/paperbit/book/src/core_concepts.md

 - [Geometric](utils/geometry.md) operations
 - [Smooth](utils/smooth_bit.md) the transition of a number

-They are not related in any way to the graphics engine, so we could make the same without using them.
+They are not related in any way to the graphics engine.
 The purpose of the utilities is to avoid reinventing the wheel in each project.